Mleon456/Projects_Repo/Project_1_Reimbursement/README.md

 Open the project in an IDE.
 Download the dependencies, then deploy it on a server.
 * All the code is in the Project_1_Reimbursement repository.
-* Images of what it looks like can be found in the screenshots repository

 # Usage
 * Once you start the application, you can login to a manager account or an employee account and manipulate the